Security Deposit Law

 • The tenant moved out without legal notice, abandoning the lease before terminating the tenancy period.

-• The landlord legally evicts the tenant from the property.
+• The landlord legally evicts the tenant from the property and sends them an eviction notice.

 • The tenant missed rental payments but left the property according to legal terms.